 Remember The “Marines’ Hymn”?
 The line “To the shores of Tripoli,” in the famous hymn refers to the first-ever battle fought by the United States on foreign soil — the Marines against a band of pirates.

-Among others, John Rollwagon of Boca Raton, Florida, wished the Marines a happy 241st birthday, posting on the Marine Corps Times website: "Our son is deployed with the 22 MEU right now.
-We are so proud of him and proud ourselves to be included as part of the Marine family.
-Semper Fi!"
+John Rollwagon of Boca Raton, Florida, memorably wished the Marines a happy birthday last year on this date, posting on the Marine Corps Times website at that time, “Our son is deployed with the 22 MEU … We are so proud of him and proud ourselves to be included as part of the Marine family.
+Semper Fi!”